Derivation of the Antenna Contribution to the Reverberation-Chamber $Q$-factor based on Antenna Scattering-Matrix Theory: Antenna characteristics retrieval

 \section{Antenna characteristics retrieval}

-In this section, we take benefit of the introduced model{} in order to retrieve antenna characteristics (i.e., radiation efficiency and input impedance), thanks to multiple $Q$-factor evaluations for various $Z_{\mathrm{L}}$.
-We consider the case of the lossy antenna with $R_{\Omega}=100$~$\Omega\mathrm{m}^{-1}$.
-A set of $K=10$ numerical simulations is performed where the load impedance is set purely real ranging from 0.1~$\Omega$ to 1~k$\Omega$.
-Then, a non-linear iterative minimization search algorithm has been implemented in order to minimize the function $F_{\mathrm{Model}}$ defined as
+This section is dedicated to describing how this model could be used in practice in an RC.
+In particular, we take advantage of the introduced model to retrieve antenna characteristics (i.e., radiation efficiency and input impedance), using multiple RC $Q$-factor evaluations for various $Z_{\mathrm{L}}$.
+This could enable accurate noninvasive antenna characterization \cite{Krouka2022,Galesloot2023}, which is highly relevant for physically and electrically small antenna testing \cite{Icheln1999,Huitema2014,Bories2010}.
+We consider the case of the lossy antenna with $e_{\mathrm{r}}=0.75$ ($R_{\Omega}=100$~$\Omega\mathrm{m}^{-1}$).
+A set of $K=10$ numerical simulations in the receiving mode is performed where the load impedance is purely real ranging from 0.1~$\Omega$ to 1~k$\Omega$.
+A nonlinear iterative minimization search algorithm was then implemented in order to minimize the function $F_{\mathrm{Model}}$ defined as

-where $Z_{\mathrm{L}}^{k}$ is the $k^{\mathrm{{th}}}$ load impedance, $\tilde{Q}_{\mathrm{MoM}}$ and $\tilde{Q}_{\mathrm{Model}}$ are the estimated antenna $Q$-factors using the MoM algorithm and the considered model, respectively.
-In the cases of D.~Hill and A.~Cozza theories, there are 3 parameters to work out: the antenna efficiency $e_{\mathrm{r}}$ and the real and imaginary part of the antenna input impedance $Z_{\mathrm{A}}$.
-Three more parameters are considered for the proposed model: the antenna structural $Q$-factor $Q_{0}/Q_{\mathrm{s}}$, and the real and imaginary part of $C$ defined in (\ref{eq:C}).
-Fig.~\ref{fig:FitReal} presents the antenna $Q$-factor as a function of $\left|Z_{\mathrm{L}}\right|$.
-Results using the MoM simulation are compared with the best fit that has been obtained using the three models.
-It is shown that the new model exhibits a much higher accuracy than the two other models as both the MoM results and the new model overlap.
+where $Z_{\mathrm{L}}^{k}$ is the $k^{\mathrm{{th}}}$ load impedance, $\tilde{Q}_{\mathrm{MoM}}$ and $\tilde{Q}_{\mathrm{Model}}$ are the estimated antenna contributions to the RC $Q$-factor using the MoM algorithm and the considered model, respectively.
+In the cases of Hill's and Cozza's theories, three parameters need to be determined: the antenna efficiency $e_{\mathrm{r}}$ and the real and imaginary parts of the antenna input impedance $Z_{\mathrm{A}}$.
+Three additional parameters are considered in the proposed model: the structural contribution $Q_{0}/Q_{\mathrm{s}}$, as well as the real and imaginary parts of $C$ defined in (\ref{eq:C}).
+Fig.~\ref{fig:FitReal} presents the antenna contribution to the RC $Q$-factor for purely-real load $R_{\mathrm{L}}$.
+Results from the MoM simulation are compared with the best fit that has been obtained using the three models.
+It is shown that the new model exhibits a significantly higher accuracy than the two existing models as it closely aligns with the MoM results.